Equinor and RWE to build hydrogen supply chain for German power plants

 By Nerijus Adomaitis and Christoph Steitz

-OSLO, Jan 5 (Reuters) - Equinor EQNR.OL and RWE RWEG.DE said on Thursday they planned to develop an industrial value chain for the production and use of low-carbon hydrogen, allowing Germany to reduce its reliance on coal power and thus cut CO2 emissions.
+OSLO, Jan 5 (Reuters) - Equinor EQNR.OL and RWE RWEG.DE said on Thursday they plan to develop a supply chain for low-carbon hydrogen, allowing Germany to cut its reliance on coal power and thus its CO2 emissions.

-The two companies plan to build new power plants in Germany that will initially be fuelled by natural gas and later with hydrogen made in Norway from natural gas at jointly-constructed production facilities.
+The two companies plan to build power plants in Germany that will initially be fuelled by natural gas, and later with hydrogen made in Norway at jointly constructed production facilities.

-The joint investments are contingent on a hydrogen pipeline - currently being examined by Equinor, Norwegian gas system operator Gassco and other partners - that is aimed at connecting Norway and Germany.
+They will also construct a hydrogen pipeline to connect the Norwegian production hubs with the power plants in Germany.
+The investments are contingent on regulatory approval for the pipeline, which is expected to start deliveries in 2030.

-The companies did not provide details about their investment commitments as part of the partnership.
-RWE, Germany's top power producer, said the partnership would cover investments worth several billions of euros.
+The companies did not provide details about their financial commitments, though RWE, Germany's top power producer, said the partnership would cover investments worth several billions of euros.

 "But it is too early to go into detail.
 First of all, the infrastructure needs to be built and a suitable political framework needs to be established," the company said.